 ( a ) I don’t like handling other people’s jewelry.
-Specifically rings and earrings.
+Specifically rings and (especially) earrings.

-( b ) If at all possible I avoid the use of plastic silverware and straws.
+( b ) If at all possible, I avoid the use of plastic silverware and straws.
 Those little spoons they give you at ice cream shops are the worst.
 In fact, many small plastic objects are going to cause me some level of anxiety.
 This one does have a small story associated with it.
-When I was in sixth grade I remember this one kid chewing the end off of his pen cap and sucking air in and out of it.
-The sound of that saliva flowing about … still haunts me.
+When I was in sixth grade I remember this kid chewing the end off his pen cap and sucking air in and out of it.
+The sound of that saliva flowing about…still haunts me.

-( d ) This might be somewhat related to point c, but my phobia for it is so intense it is worth its own bullet point.
-Have you ever noticed when a lady with lipstick takes a sip from a glass and the lipstick residue remains behind?
+( d ) This might be somewhat related to point c, but my phobia of it is so intense it is worth its own bullet point.
+Have you ever noticed when someone with lipstick takes a sip from a glass and the lipstick residue remains behind?
 Instant gag reflex.
 No lie.

 2. Life as an only child spawned many unusual entertainment options.

-As an adolescent, I had a series of fake radio talk shows that I recorded either alone or with my best friend, Jerry.
-Fake products with fake commercials, interviewing fake guests, doing dozens of impersonations, a variety of voices and even a recurring character or two.
+As an adolescent, I had a series of fake radio talk shows that I recorded either alone or with my best pal, Jerry.
+Fake products with fake commercials, interviewing fake guests, doing dozens of impersonations, a variety of voices, and even a recurring character or three.

 One popular recurring character Jerry and I created was an inventor named “Harry Feldman”.
-In our little world of myth, Harry invented a children’s toy called “The Waterful Ring Toss” and later accidentally discovered that there was a unique ingredient in human urine that caused pajamas to glow in the dark.
-Thus, he inadvertently invented the glow in the dark pajamas.
-He was so “popular” that he eventually became the M.C. and/or features reporter for the show.
+In our little world of fiction—Harry invented a children’s toy called “The Waterful Ring Toss” and later accidentally discovered that there was a unique ingredient in human urine that caused pajamas to glow in the dark.
+Thus, he inadvertently invented the glow-in-the-dark pajamas.
+He was so “popular” that he eventually became the M.C. and features reporter for the show.

-Sometimes I would pre-record commercials at certain segments of the cassette and set my stop watch so I would have to pause for and come back from commercial breaks at specific times.
+Sometimes I would pre-record commercials at certain segments of the cassette and set my stopwatch so I would have to take commercial breaks at specific times.
 If I had to go to the bathroom, I would just have to wait for a commercial.
 This is how I simulated live radio in my bedroom.

 This went on for years.
 I wish I still had those tapes …